Avoidance Coping vs. Grief Relief: Taking a Break from Grief

 We recently had a reader ask a very important question.
 He sought clarity on the difference between staying busy to avoid grief and being busy to obtain intermittent relief from grief.
 Avoidance coping and taking a break are two very different things.
 The first being a hinderance to healthy grieving and the later being a requisite.
-I would hate for anyone to get the two confused and feel guilty or dysfunctional for allowing themselves that which is necessary – i.e. a grief time out.
+I would hate for anyone to get the two confused and feel guilty or dysfunctional for allowing themselves that which is necessary (i.e.m a grief time-out).

 Now this is different than someone who is dealing with their grief in their own way and at their own pace, yet feels the need to take a break from time to time.
-I hope the commenter who raised the original question doesn’t mind me quoting him but he put it very well when he said he, “find
+I hope the commenter who raised the original question doesn’t mind me quoting him but he put it very well when he said:

 Experiencing periods of grief, trauma, life-transition, and emotional crisis can be mentally exhausting.
 Similar to allowing your body short breaks to recover when exercising, you must allow your mind and body to take a break from dealing with complicated thoughts and emotions.
-In fact, one of my favorite grief model, the Dual Process Model of Grief, says that it’s healthy and helpful for people to alternate between facing their grief related thoughts, emotions and secondary stressors and avoiding their loss (i.e. taking a grief time out)
+In fact, one of my favorite grief models – the Dual Process Model of Grief – says that it’s healthy and helpful for people to alternate between facing their grief related thoughts, emotions and secondary stressors and avoiding their loss (i.e. taking a grief time out)

 - Go to the movies

 - Bake something

 - Have a laugh